Lynching of L. Q. Ivy: Arrest, mob gathering

-A large crowd gathered outside the New Albany courthouse.

 Mayor J.E.
 Tate, Judge Thomas Pegram, and the sheriff urged calm, and sheriff's deputies confiscated a large number of weapons.
-New Albany native and U.S. senator Hubert Stephens attempted to get the mob to disperse.
+New Albany native and U.S. Senator Hubert Stephens attempted to get the mob to disperse.
 The crowd dispersed after it was revealed that the Sheriff had secreted Ivy "down the river".

 Failed identification

 That night, a group of men led by Billy Preston entered the home of Judge Pegram, and coerced him into writing a writ to produce Ivy at the hospital on Monday.
 Sheriff Roberts attempted to defeat the mob by bringing Ivy to the hospital on Sunday morning instead, where he was presented to Bessie Gaines for identification.
 Gaines could not definitively identify Ivy as the perpetrator, but stated "I'm not sure but he looks like the man."
 Upon leaving, Preston and the mob accosted the sheriff outside the hospital.
 The victim's father, Bob Gaines, distracted the crowd by shouting that Bessie was not sure, and asked the crowd not to take hasty action.
 Roberts, along with the sheriff from Aberdeen, took advantage of the distraction to attempt to hustle Ivy away from the scene.